Home

 • Free updates any time you like.
 Recruiters can now follow your career week-by-week!

-• College scholarships for college bound who play sports Looking for a college athletic scholarship?
+• Looking for a college athletic scholarship?
 Want to compete in college athletics?
 College Athletic Scholarships Web site is a great place to start.
 Whether you wish to attend an NCAA Division I, NCAA Division II, NCAA Division III, NAIA or NJCAA college or university, this Scholarships Page is packed with information you'll need.

 • Varsity Edge Student Resource Center Varsityedge provides information for parents, student-athletes, & coaches on the college recruiting process and what it takes to play at the next level.
 Here you will find information on athletic scholarships, recruiting, financial aid, recruiting rules, college applications, visiting schools, life as a college athlete, coaches/player interviews, NCAA rules, and much more.